 Bowling is a complex sport with a lot of technique involved.
 It is not so much about luck as it is about skill and with the right bowling equipment, you could see a major increase in your game and the skills you have.
-However, choosing your equipment is not always as easy as it might seem and you will need to have the right knowledge when approaching the best bowling balls.
+However, choosing your equipment is not always as easy as it might seem and you will need to have the right knowledge when approaching the best bowling ball.

 We have decided to look a little deeper at bowling balls and how they work.
 We have also consulted a couple of experts to find out exactly what they think is the right features that you will need to consider.
 In this article, you will also find our selection of the top 10 bowling balls that you will be able to use in 2018.
 We had the opportunity of testing them and even though I am no pro, with some guidance, I found my game improving significantly.